 Have you Been Exposed to Toxic Levels of Paraquat?

 Swallowing a single drop of Paraquat can kill.

 If you or a loved one requires medical attention following exposure to Paraquat, make sure you call for help immediately.
-Alerting the emergency room knows ahead of time what has happened can ensure the staff is prepared for your arrival.
+Alerting the emergency room know ahead of time about what has happened can ensure the staff is prepared for your arrival.

 Be sure to tell the emergency room staff that you have been exposed to Paraquat before admitting yourself to the hospital.

 You can also call the poison control center at 1-800-222-1222.